The Magic of Synchronicity

 Not just any feather — a magpie feather.
 Iridescent and dark, edged with a shimmer of blue that seemed to hum with meaning.
 It felt placed, not fallen.
 Not a random piece of nature, but a message from it.
 A whisper from something beyond the veil.

 At the time, I was unravelling quietly.
-My mother was beginning her final descent, and I was walking with her, not yet knowing how deeply the journey would change me.
-Grief was hovering at the edges of my life, but so was something else: a strange sense that I was being led.
+My mother was beginning her final descent, and I was walking beside her, not yet knowing how deeply the journey would change me.
+Grief was hovering at the edges of my life, but so was something else: a strange sense that I was being guided by something.

 I didn’t know then that this was the language of synchronicity.